 How to use them?

 There are lots of different ways you can build affirmations into your daily routine.
-You could have a poster on your wall, a screensaver, or wear a bracelet with an affirmation on it.
+You could have a poster on your wall, a set of affirmation cards, a screensaver, or wear a bracelet with an affirmation on it.
 So anytime you see it, it reinforces those thoughts.

 I have found it helpful to write my affirmations with pen and paper, as a way to focus my mind at the start of the day.
 A friend gave me the cutest little journal, and I use it to write out a daily affirmation.
 By repeating it 10 times, it helps it stick better in my mind (a little like revising at school).